peterhinch/micropython-async/README.md

 The MicroPython language is based on CPython 3.4.
 The `uasyncio` library supports a subset of the CPython 3.4 `asyncio` library with some V3.5 extensions.
-In addition there are nonstandard extensions to optimise services such as millisecond level timing and task cancellation.
+In addition there are non-standard extensions to optimise services such as millisecond level timing and task cancellation.
 Its design focus is on high performance and scheduling is performed without RAM allocation.